ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 ![Finished Arduino](/ritish_blog/images/binaryarduino.jpg)

-For my first arduino project, I created a simple but effective binary counter (shown above).
+For my first Arduino project, I created a simple but effective binary counter (shown above).
 This counter showed numbers up to 15 in binary.
-This project reinforced the concept of circuit flow and refamiliarized myself with the fundamentals of an arduino with a breadboard.
+This project reinforced the concept of circuit flow and refamiliarized myself with the fundamentals of an Arduino with a breadboard.

 ## Required Items